 An example of a robotic process in the modern cage egg industry is the use of integrated conveyor belts to collect and transport eggs to the packing room.
-Conveyor belts eliminate the need to handle eggs.
-This is especially relevant in modern sheds with tiered cages.
+Conveyor belts eliminate the need to handle eggs, which is especially relevant in modern sheds with tiered cages.
 Egg collection via conveyor belts also reduces OH&S risks associated with manual egg collection at heights and under low levels of illumination.

 The most advanced robotic systems may incorporate some form of artificial intelligence, aided by computer vision capability.
-One or more cameras provides digital images to the robot’s computer which processes the information, using it to make decisions.
-As part of a recent Poultry CRC proof of concept project on ‘computer vision’, we developed a robotic system to scan the egg collection belt for potential blockages.
+One or more cameras provide digital images to the robot’s computer which processes the information, using it to make decisions.
+As part of a recent Poultry CRC proof of concept project on ‘computer vision’, a robotic system was developed that can scan the egg collection belt for potential blockages.
 The robot’s software could differentiate between eggs and non-egg objects with 95% accuracy.
 An important benefit of such as system would be that the robot could inspect every egg collection belt, even those above eye level of stockpeople, before the conveyor belt was allowed to transport the eggs to the packing area.
-Thus, the risk that a blockage of eggs occurred on the conveyor belt (with subsequent loss of eggs and labour time for cleaning up the mess) could be greatly reduced.
+Thus, the risk that a blockage of eggs could occur on the conveyor belt (with subsequent loss of eggs and labour time for cleaning up the mess) could be greatly reduced.
 A second component of the Poultry CRC proof of concept project investigated whether computer vision could also be used to count hens in cages.
 This was the first step in a process to develop a robotic method for monitoring the health and welfare of hens.
 Millions of birds (layers and broilers) are maintained in various housing systems, so a reliable, automatic method to improve surveillance of large numbers of the birds is very relevant.
-Robotics may be the answer, but the challenge is to sort out how can this be done.
+Robotics may be the answer, but the challenge is to determine the best way for this to be done.
 The capability of remote sensing technology for measuring biological parameters indicative of production efficiency is improving.
 Such data can be streamed to computerised control systems which assess the information and instruct the delivery of precise nutrient requirements, or the manipulation of environmental conditions, etc., for optimal performance of birds.
 Through integration of the production and health and welfare measures, farm managers would be able to continuously monitor and micro-manage their birds for optimal health, welfare and performance.

 Rapid advances are occurring in the application of robotics to the poultry industry.
-Robotics has contributed to improved production efficiency, particularly from the perspectives of reducing labour costs per bird.
+Robotics has contributed to improved production efficiency, particularly from the perspective of reducing labour costs per bird.
 Due to the intensive nature of most poultry enterprises, the industry is ideally suited to continue to benefit from the incorporation of robotics.
 As I see it, a major challenge for the future is how to apply robotics to monitor bird health and welfare.